 People - Project 3

 I grew up in Sacramento and developed a lot of interest in pharmacology during the last year of my undergraduate program at UC Davis.
 I’m interested in neuropharmacology and the way hallucinogenic and industrial compounds affect signaling networks.
-I recently joined the Lein Lab in the Spring of 2019 working with spatiotemporal profiles of biomarkers related to seizurogenic compound exposure.
+I joined the Lein Lab in the Spring of 2019 working with spatiotemporal profiles of biomarkers related to seizurogenic compound exposure.

 My interest in biomedical research began with my undergraduate training in environmental and molecular toxicology.
 I have since been trained in neurotoxicology and neuropharmacology as a doctoral student working under Dr. Pamela Lein.
 The CounterACT program has allowed me to combine my passions for toxicology, public health, and national security by applying my knowledge of toxicology to counterterrorism research against chemical weapons.